Foundation Cures Personalization: Improving Personalized Models' Prompt Consistency via Hidden Foundation Knowledge: Introduction

 \section{Introduction}

-Human face-centric personalization represents a compelling downstream application in the realm of text-to-image synthesis ~\cite{ho2020denoising, song2020denoising}.
-Given a limited number of images that depict particular identities, its primary objective is to embed these identities into generative models, thereby enabling them to generate novel content that reflects these identities through user-defined text prompts ~\cite{gal2023an, ruiz2023dreambooth}.
-However, this aspiration is hindered by a persistent challenge: the necessity to maintain high fidelity to the identity while ensuring the prompt consistency of the foundation model, an ability also referred to as controllability ~\cite{zhang2024survey, huang2024diffusion}.
-This challenge is particularly pronounced in face-centric personalization, due to the intricate and nuanced information inherent in human faces.
-Additionally, any imperfections in the generated faces are particularly salient to users in practical applications.
-Therefore, human face-centric personalization mandates heightened attention and dedicated research efforts.
+Human face-centric personalization represents compelling downstream applications of art creation, advertising, and entertainment in the realm of text-to-image synthesis ~\cite{ho2020denoising, song2020denoising}.
+Given a limited number of images that depict particular identities, facial personalization models generate novel content that reflects these identities through diverse conditions ~\cite{gal2023an, ruiz2023dreambooth, zhang2023adding, mou2024t2i}.
+However, this aspiration is hindered by a persistent challenge: the necessity to maintain high fidelity to the identity while ensuring the controllability of the generated content, also referred to as prompt consistency ~\cite{zhang2024survey, huang2024diffusion}.
+This challenge is pronounced in facial personalization since any imperfections or misalignment in the generated faces are particularly salient to humans.
+Therefore, compared to common object personalization, human face-centric personalization mandates dedicated attention and research efforts.

-Studies addressing facial personalization seek to embed identity information from reference faces into textual embeddings.
-Early methodologies ~\cite{ruiz2023dreambooth, gal2023an} involve the initialization of a token embedding for each distinct identity, followed by fine-tuning these embeddings and U-Nets to attain optimal representations for the target identity.
-Subsequent research ~\cite{wei2023elite, xiao2024fastcomposer, li2024photomaker} has introduced encoders and mapping networks that directly align identity information within the textual embedding space, leveraging pre-training on large-scale datasets.
-This advancement facilitates zero-shot inference for new identities.
-Despite their notable successes, the critical issue remains insufficiently addressed, \textit{i.e.,} the \textbf{\textit{weakened prompt consistency.}} In summary, current personalized methodologies are still constrained to achieving a precarious equilibrium between high prompt consistency and identity fidelity, particularly when confronted with the complexities of prompts involving multiple attributes, as elucidated in Figure \ref{fig:main_exp}.
-Therefore, further in-depth investigation in this area remains necessary.
+Previous research of facial personalization aims to integrate identity-specific information into the cross-attention mechanisms, with either fine-tuning based strategy ~\cite{ruiz2023dreambooth, gal2023an} or tuning-free paradigm with an identity encoder ~\cite{xiao2024fastcomposer, li2024photomaker, NEURIPS2024_409fcc9d, wang2024instantid, jiang2025infiniteyou}.
+However, the dual objectives of maintaining prompt consistency and identity fidelity remain unresolved.
+Despite the aforementioned advancements, state-of-the-art personalization techniques still struggle to enhance identity fidelity without sacrificing prompt consistency.